-Prerequisite: Trigonometry Honors with a grade of A or B
+Trigonometry Honors with a grade of A or B

+AP Calculus AB

+30311H

+30312H

+11

+12

-AP Calculus AB 3 30311H 30312H 11 12 This course meets for a block both semesters for two credits.
+This course meets for a block both semesters for two credits.
 This is an Advanced Placement course that will receive honors credit.
 The course will cover differential and integral calculus.
-It is strongly recommended that 11th graders enrolled in this course already have a Trigonometry, Pre-Calculus, or Math IV credit.
-Students are required to take the AP Calculus exam at the end of this course.
-Prerequisite: Trigonometry Honors with a grade of A or B AP Calculus BC 2 30321H 30322H 11 12 This course is a continuation of AP Calculus AB.
+It is strongly recommended that 11th graders enrolled in this course already have a Pre-Calculus credit.
+Students are required to take the AP Calculus AB exam at the end of this course.

+Prerequisite: Trigonometry Honors with a grade of A or B or Math IV Honors with a grade of A or B

+AP Calculus BC

+30321H

+30322H

+11

+12

+This course is a continuation of AP Calculus AB.
 It includes more applications of differentials, convergence, and divergence.
-Students are required to take the AP Calculus exam at the end of this course.
-Prerequisite: Advanced Placement Calculus AB AP Computer S Science Principles 30301H 30302H 9 10 11 12 The course will introduce students to the creative aspects of programming, abstractions, algorithms, large data sets, the internet, cybersecurity concerns, and computing impacts.
-AP Computer Science Principles will give students the opportunity to use technology to address real-world problems.
-Students are required to complete the AP projects and take the AP Computer Science Principles exam at the end of this course.
-Prerequisite: Algebra I recommended AP Computer S Science A 28011H 28012H 10 11 12 The fundamentals of Computing, including problem solving, working with data, understanding the Internet, cybersecurity, and programming.
-The goal is to broaden your understanding of computer science for use in a diversity of majors and careers.
-Prerequisite: Algebra I recommended and AP Computer Science Principles AP Statistics 30331H 30332H H 11 12 This course is primarily for college bound students.
+Students are required to take the AP Calculus BC exam at the end of this course.

+Prerequisite: Advanced Placement Calculus AB

+AP Statistics

+30331H

+30332H

+11

+12

+This course is primarily for college bound students.
 It includes probability and descriptive statistics with an introduction to inferential statistics.
 Computers and graphing calculators will be used to simulate probability situations.
 Students are required to take the AP Statistics exam at the end of this course.